 “Palimony” is recognized in New Mexico, if a mutual support arrangement has been reached by agreement, including an oral agreement, so long as it can be proven to exist.
 Written cohabitation agreements can preclude the inference of a palimony agreement.

 Often agreements to live together are cohabitation agreements.
-There any many legal implications in using term cohabitation, so that referring to these agreements as what they actually are, an agreement to live together, is legally preferable.
-Agreements to live together, besides clarifying the relationship a non marital and excluding the existence of a Palimony agreement, can be used to characterize property as either separate, or common.
+There any many legal implications in using the term cohabitation, so that referring to these agreements as what they actually are, an agreement to live together, is legally preferable.
+Agreements to live together, besides clarifying the relationship as non marital and excluding the existence of a Palimony agreement, can be used to characterize property as either separate, or common.

 Postnuptial or marital agreements are entered into during the marriage and are a formalization of a couple’s intentions as to how to treat assets and liabilities.
 They vary considerably and are often based on the situation of particular couple.
 A post nuptial agreement can be used to formalize financial planning, outline estate wishes or to insulate one spouse from the debts of the other in the case of a risky business venture.

 WFL attorneys are experienced in preparing legally sound postnuptial agreements.